ukparliament/ontologies/procedure/flowcharts/bills/weeknotes/2019/26/index.md

 ## This week

-On Tuesday, Robert and [Michael](https://twitter.com/fantasticlife) spent an hour squinting at photos of the whiteboard they’d filled with bits of Richard Kelly’s brains last week.
+On Tuesday, Robert and [Michael](https://twitter.com/fantasticlife) spent an hour squinting at photos of the whiteboard they’d filled with bits of Richard’s brains last week.
 A few extra bits were [decanted into the flowchart](https://ukparliament.github.io/ontologies/procedure/flowcharts/bills/public-bill.pdf).

 On Wednesday, there was a second meeting with Richard.
 He spotted some problems with our logic flow around Queen's and Prince of Wales' Consent and second reading.
 These are fixed now.